 In this complete CNC machining design guide, Elimold has compiled basic and advanced design practices and tips to help you achieve the best results for your custom parts.

-CNC machining is a subtractive manufacturing technique that uses a variety of high-speed rotating cutting tools to remove material from solid blocks to produce parts based on CAD models.
+CNC machining is a subtractive manufacturing technique using various high-speed rotating cutting tools to remove material from solid blocks and produce parts based on CAD models.
 Both metals and plastics can be CNC machined.

 CNC machined parts have high dimensional accuracy and tight tolerances and are suitable for mass production and one-off jobs.
-In fact, CNC machining is currently the most cost-effective way to produce metal prototypes.
+CNC machining is currently the most cost-effective way to produce metal prototypes.

 1. What are the main limitations of CNC design?

-CNC offers great design flexibility, but also has some limitations.
-These limitations are related to the fundamental mechanics of the cutting process, mainly involving tool geometry and tool passage.
+CNC offers great design flexibility but also has some limitations.
+These limitations are related to the fundamental mechanics of the cutting process, mainly involving tool geometry and passage.

 The most common CNC cutting tools (end mills and drills) have cylindrical shapes and limited cutting lengths.

-As material is removed from the workpiece, the tool geometry is transferred to the machined part.
+The tool geometry is transferred to the machined part as the material is removed from the workpiece.
 This means, for example, that the inside corners of a CNC part always have a radius, no matter how small the cutting tool is used.

 Tool access is also an issue when machining features with large depth-to-width ratios.
 For example, to reach the bottom of a deep cavity, you need a tool with an extended reach.
 This means a wider range of motion for the end effector, which increases machine chatter and reduces achievable accuracy.

-A challenge that is often encountered when designing parts for CNC machining is that there are no industry-wide specific standards.
+A challenge often encountered when designing parts for CNC machining is that there are no industry-wide specific standards.
 Manufacturers of CNC machine tools and tools are constantly improving their technical capabilities and expanding the limits of what is possible.
-The following table summarizes recommended and feasible values for the most common features encountered in CNC machined parts.
+The following table summarizes recommended and possible values for the most common features encountered in CNC machined parts.

 (1).
 Cavities and pockets

-End mills have a limited cutting length (usually 3-4 times their diameter).
-When the depth-to-width ratio of the cavity is small, tool deflection, chip evacuation and vibration become more prominent.
+End mills have a limited cutting lengtho of the cavity is small, tool deflection, chip evacuation, and vibration become more prominent.
 Limiting the depth of the cavity to four times its width ensures good results.
-If greater depth is required, consider designing a part with variable cavity depth.
+Consider designing a part with variable cavity depth if a greater depth is required.

 (2).
 Inside edge